primitivefinance/rmm-ethers/etc/rmm-ethers.api.md

 export class EthersRmm implements ReadableEthersRmm {
     // @internal
     constructor(readable: ReadableEthersRmm);
-    // Warning: (ae-forgotten-export) The symbol "PositionAllocateParams" needs to be exported by the entry point index.d.ts
-    // Warning: (ae-forgotten-export) The symbol "PositionAdjustmentDetails" needs to be exported by the entry point index.d.ts allocate(params: PositionAllocateParams, overrides?: EthersTransactionOverrides): Promise<PositionAdjustmentDetails>;
+    allocate(params: PositionAllocateParams, overrides?: EthersTransactionOverrides): Promise<PositionAdjustmentDetails>;
     static connect(signerOrProvider: Signer_2 | Provider): Promise<EthersRmm>;
     readonly connection: EthersRmmConnection;
-    // Warning: (ae-forgotten-export) The symbol "EngineCreationParams" needs to be exported by the entry point index.d.ts
-    // Warning: (ae-forgotten-export) The symbol "EngineCreationDetails" needs to be exported by the entry point index.d.ts createEngine(params: EngineCreationParams, overrides?: EthersTransactionOverrides): Promise<EngineCreationDetails>;
+    createEngine(params: EngineCreationParams, overrides?: EthersTransactionOverrides): Promise<EngineCreationDetails>;
     // Warning: (ae-unresolved-inheritdoc-reference) The @inheritDoc reference could not be resolved: No member was found with name "createPool"
     //